neutralinojs-community/awesome-neutralino/README.md

 - [neutralino-ext-go](https://github.com/hschneider/neutralino-ext-go) - A Go-Extension.
 Go-Lang is similar to Rust, with strenghts in speed and parallel tasks.
 Easy to embed into your Neutralino App.

 - [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node) - A NodeJS Exentsion for NeutralinoJS.
-Node can be emebedded with all dependencies right into your Nutralino App.
+Node can be emebedded with all dependencies right into your Neutralino App.

 - [neutralino-ext-python](https://github.com/hschneider/neutralino-ext-python) - A low-code Python-Extension for NeutralinoJS.
 This turns Neutralino into a reactive Python GUI.